leonasting/Helpful-Script/Setting Up Jupyter Notebook in SJSU HPC.md

 # Use Slurm command to create interactive session

 - gres -> For GPU
-- c -> Number of nodes
+- c -> Number of cpu nodes

-Exampel:
+- n -> Number of tasks
+- N -> Number of Nodes
+Exampe l with GPU:
 ``
  srun -p gpu --gres=gpu -n 1 -N 1 -c 2 --pty /bin/bash
 ``
+Exampe 2 with CPU:
+``
+ srun -p  -n 1 -N 1 -c 2 --pty /bin/bash
+``

 You will be allocated a particular Node:
 StudentID@NodeID -> Remember the node
+**Note:** NodeID is important